Chat with us, powered by LiveChat

 (image from The Bitten Word via Flickr)

-Having diced tomatoes on hand is so nice and convenient!
+Having homemade canned tomatoes on hand is so nice and convenient!
 It includes the pieces of firmer diced tomatoes you can use in recipes, but it also contains the lighter tomato juices which can be used as broth substitutions.

 Easy recipes that use diced tomatoes: